 The asset allocation of the Fund is 100% towards direct real estate assets.
 All assets of the Fund align with the E/S characteristics, since the Fund's objectives apply to the entire portfolio.
-As at 30 September 2023, 81.2% of the Fund's investments qualify as sustainable investments under the SFDR (#1A), based on fair value.
-As at 30 September 2023, 0% of the Fund's investments qualify as Taxonomy-aligned.
-SFDR and EU Taxonomy legislation regarding the required minimum safeguards on human rights that was interpreted differently than before, resulted in 0% of the Fund's investments to qualify as Taxonomy-aligned.
+As at 30 September 2024, 90.7% of the Fund's investments qualify as sustainable investments under SFDR (#1A), which includes Taxonomy-aligned assets and energy efficient real estate assets (PAI).
+87.0% of the Fund's investments qualify as Taxonomy-aligned.
+The Fund's asset allocation towards the different boxes below is calculated as a percentage of the Fund's Assets under Management.